Home

 Language is uniquely malleable and constantly reinvented.
 Just as artists find new ways to manipulate paint or clay, so too do they find new ways of transforming words into art; pairing words with images, playing with the meaning of words, annotating, redacting, creating comic interjections reducing to the component parts a letter at a time.

-The PREVIOUS show WAS:
+The PREVIOUS exhibition WAS:

 dECEMBER 13 - jANUARy 31